tinkercademy-bootcamp/chat-project-Sushil2006/exercise-5/README.md

 ## Comparing File Changes

 - What's an easy way to identify the changes in source code from one exercise to another?
-  - Using the `diff` command in the terminal
+  - If it's just one file, then the `diff` command in the terminal can be used
+  - However if it's an entire directory that we are comparing, then we can use: `git diff --no-index dir1/ dir2/`

 ## Using Classes